ryuheechul/mermaid-oven/README.md

 `⌘⇧P` > `SVG Viewer: View SVG` should preview SVG and should refresh whenever the svg files gets updated.

-Now you can keep editing `example.mmd` and every time you save, preview should reflect that as well.
+Now you can keep editing via `make edit` and every time you save the file, preview should reflect that as well.